 A kitchen makeover doesn’t have to break the bank, even if you are planning on breaking down a wall or two.
 The key to keeping costs down is staying within the footprint of your house and reshuffling the layout within.
-For a budget starting at around AU$25,000 to AU$40,000 you should be able to extend your kitchen internally, for example by removing a wall that leads into an adjoining dining area.
+For a budget starting from around AU$25,000+* you should be able to extend your kitchen internally, for example by removing a wall that leads into an adjoining dining area.

 Simple but hard-wearing materials are the backbone of a basic kitchen.
 You might be able to reuse some of the cabinets of your old kitchen, if they are solid, and simply replace the cabinet doors only.
 However, once you are planning on extending the size of your kitchen chances are you are adding more cabinets and it’s worth spending the money on getting a good set of new cabinets.
 When it comes to benchtops, by far the most common and cost-effective material used in Australia is high-pressure laminate.
 But there are many other affordable materials available too, including steel and wood.
 For splashbacks, consider using tiles or covering a small area only.